Skip to main content

 Overview

-OneCLI injects your OpenAI API key into requests to api.openai.com automatically.
+OneCLI injects your OpenAI credentials into requests to api.openai.com automatically.
 Agents make standard HTTP requests to the OpenAI API; the gateway adds the Authorization: Bearer header before forwarding.
-This lets agents use GPT models, DALL-E, embeddings, and other OpenAI services without ever seeing or handling your API key directly.
+This lets agents use GPT models, DALL-E, embeddings, and other OpenAI services without ever seeing or handling your credentials directly.
+For a comparison of supported LLM providers, see LLM Providers.

 1